 What Not to Do After Lip Injections

 Following injections with lip fillers, there’s a few important things to keep in mind and a few important things to avoid.
 Probably the most important thing is not to massage your lips or play with them.
-They may be quite tender but try to touch them.
+They may be quite tender but try not to touch them.
 You don’t want any infections.

 If you read all of the product information about fillers, they often tell you not to drink alcohol for twenty-four hours after fillers, and to avoid exercise for twenty hours as well.